eif-courses/hlabgen/experiments/out/SurveyAPI/tasks.md

 # Lab Tasks

-1. Implement authentication and role-based access control for the API.
+1. Implement authentication and role-based access for the API endpoints.
-2. Add pagination and query filtering to the GetSurveys and GetQuestions endpoints.
+2. Add pagination and query filtering to the GetSurveys endpoint.
-3. Integrate unit tests for all core endpoints in the handlers package.
+3. Integrate tests for all core endpoints to ensure functionality and reliability.